-| III.
+III.
 MINOR PLANETS |

-As of September 2007, there are well over 164,600 numbered asteroids, with over 40,000 of them measuring a kilometer or more in size, and I'm certainly not suggesting you try to put that many in your chart!
-A great many of them had already been given names.
-(For an up-to-date list of all the named minor planets, check out this IAU website.)
-And check out the site of Jacob Schwartz to see if there is an asteroid with your name!***ATTENTION!***
+The Apollo Plus 13 As of May 2016 there are 468,416 numbered asteroids, with 19,978 of these officially named, and I'm certainly not suggesting you try to put that many in your chart!
+(For an up-to-date list of all the named minor planets, check out this IAU website.)***ATTENTION!***

-Ceres is no longer classed an asteroid.
+Ceres is no longer classified an asteroid.

 On August 24, 2006, the IAU declared Ceres a Dwarf Planet!